thejokertm/engram_vault/Notebooks/Online/the-essential.md

 Most things are not worth it.

 Identify with great care the things that you really need in life, the things that actually make a difference.
+This is a key factor to lead a meaningful [Life in Capitalism](capitalism-and-your-life.md).

 You will come to the realization that most things are superfluous, what is more, they actually make your life worse, they rob you of the single most valuable resource – time and attention.